nhungbi/django-school-roster/README.md

 ### Classes --> app/models.py

-Move each of the defined classes from each class file (in our school interface folder) into `school_roster_app/models.py`.
+Move each of the defined classes from each class file (in the `classes` folder) into `school_roster_app/models.py`.
 Keep in mind that the order of the classes listed in this file will matter, based on inheritance/composition use.
 We are moving these classes into `models.py` to just simulate our Django application data models, but keep in mind this is not the official way to create data models in Django.
 This is a topic we'll have to cover later once we learn about Django Models.

 You can delete the original 'classes' folder after this.